nhecht/blueprints-learn.en/help/blueprints/audience-activation/overview.md

 ### Activating attributes and identities

-* [!UICONTROL The Real-Time Customer Data Platform] can activate audience memberships as well as attribute and identity changes that occur for profiles that are members of segments selected for activation.
+* [!UICONTROL The Real-time Customer Data Platform] can activate audience memberships as well as attribute and identity changes that occur for profiles that are members of segments selected for activation.
 If your goal is to activate attributes or identities, you must define a global segment that includes all the profiles to which attribute and identity updates are sent.
 At that point, you can select the segment and desired attributes to activate as part of the destination configuration.
 * Note that batch destinations do not support activation of attribute-only change events.
 Full or incremental audience memberships can be sent along with the selected attributes for activation.

 ### Activating batch segments to streaming destinations